jjsilva4/merge-conflict-test/README.md

 ### Pre-test prep:

 1. Clone the repo (no need to fork)
-2. Checkout the `merge-conflict` branch.
+2. Checkout the `dev` branch.

 ### Test 1: Trigger the merge conflict in CLI

 1. Start your timer
-2. Use the `git merge dev` to attempt a merge.
+2. Use the `git merge merge-conflict` to attempt a merge.
 Conflict should trigger
 3. Use a file editor tool to open conflicted file (or use preferred conflict resolution tool that is NOT GitKraken)
   - Index.md
     - Accept the dev version of the Our Team section _(The founding was in 2020)_.